theshieldslab/theshieldslab.github.io/_pages/people.md

 ---
 <img src='/images/photo for website.jpeg' width="15%">

-### Shawn King - Research Technician<br />
+### Shawn King - Research Technician/Lab Manager<br />
-I began my research in the Shields lab in October 2021 as a research technician and finished screening and testing pyrazole derivatives compounds in late December and January for inhibition against *S. mutans*.
-I graduated from Arkansas State University with my Bachelors of Science in Biological Sciences on December 18th 2021.
-In February I rejoined the research laboratory as a research assistant/technician and laboratory manager.
-In my spare time I enjoy reading Harry Potter and playing video games and I love to cook in the kitchen.
-I have 2 geckos, one golden gecko and a leopard gecko.
-Their names are Izzabella and Dizzy.
+Since graduating Arkansas State University in December 2021 with my degree in Biological Sciences I have been working in the Shields research lab.
+I have gained many skills working in research, setting me up to apply to future career jobs.
+My current project is investigating the function of an integrative and conjugative element (ICE) TnSmu1 located in *Streptococcus mutans* when exposed to DNA damaging agents such as Mitomycin C.  In my spare time my hobbies include cooking, reading, drawing, and PlayStation 5.

 ### Graduate Students
 ---